Fairblock/fairblock-cycles-quartz/docs/getting_started.md

 - [Building Apps](/docs/building_apps.md) - conceptual overview
 - [quartz-contract-core](/crates/contracts/core/) - main library. provides msgs and handlers
   for the handshake and for verifying attestations
-- [transfers contracts](/examples/transfers/contracts): transfer app example itself
+- [fairblock contracts](/examples/fairblock/contracts): transfer app example itself

 Onwards with the installation and running our example app!